alekseyl/pg_cache_key/README.md

 Also comparing to rails 5 solution for collection cache key this one will not need to throw away all sub-collection caches when any elements of the whole collection updates.

+Rem: mention my solution in https://github.com/rails/rails/issues/26330

 # Benchmark
-the numbers I personaly get while comparing with rails 4.2 implementation of cache_key are:
+the numbers I personally get while comparing with rails 4.2 implementation of cache_key are:

 Complex model
 without includes: 10 items in collection ~ x1.3 faster, 20 ~ 1.55, 50 ~ x2, 1000 ~ x15